mcchas/ble-freestyle-client/README.md

 - Support repurposing the Freestyle Bridge (built on ESP8266 + EFR32)
 - Retrieve keys to decrypt Sync channel messages (e.g., door open/closed notifications, config etc)
 - Support fragmented packets (not needed for lock/unlock)

+## Disclaimer

+This is a reverse engineered project and is not affiliated with Gainsborough or Allegion.